Fibrations by plane quartic curves with a canonical moving singularity: Quasi-elliptic function fields

 \section{Quasi-elliptic function fields}

+Given a regular proper geometrically integral curve $C$ over a field $K$, the properties of $C|K$ are encoded in the function field $F|K = K(C)|K$, which is a \emph{one-dimensional separable function field}, i.e., $F|K$ is a separable finitely generated field extension of transcendence degree $1$, such that $K$ is algebraically closed in $F$.
+Conversely, every one-dimensional separable function field $F|K$ is attached to a curve $C|K$ of the above type.

 A one-dimensional separable function field $F|K$ is called \emph{quasi-elliptic} if it has genus $g=1$ and if it is geometrically rational, that is, the extended function field $\ov K F | \ov K = \ov K \otimes_K F |\ov K$ has genus $\ov g = 0$.
-These function fields can only occur in characteristics two and three, and they indeed play an important role in the arithmetic of Enriques surfaces in characteristic two (see for example \cite{BM76,KKM20}).
+These function fields can only occur in characteristic $p \in \{2,3\}$, and they indeed play an important role in the arithmetic of Enriques surfaces in characteristic two (see for example \cite{BM76,KKM20}).

 Quasi-elliptic function fields were investigated in detail by Queen~\cite{Queen71,Queen72}.
-Our motivation for revisiting Queen's results in this section is to provide a description that is suitable for our purposes in Section~\ref{2023_04_10_16:30}, where we will encounter function fields $F|K$ whose first Frobenius pullbacks $F_1|K = F^p {\cdot} K|K$ are quasi-elliptic.
+Our motivation for revising Queen's results in this section is to provide a description that is suitable for our purposes in Section~\ref{2023_04_10_16:30}, where we will encounter function fields $F|K$ whose first Frobenius pullbacks $F_1|K = F^p {\cdot} K|K$ are quasi-elliptic.
 Our approach, based on the main theorem in \cite{HiSt22}, provides certain Riemann-Roch spaces that are not given in \cite{Queen71}, but which will be crucial to derive a normal form of $F|K$ out of a normal form of $F_1|K$ in Section~\ref{2023_04_10_16:30}.
-The method also illustrates a general procedure to construct a normal form of a function field $F|K$ as soon as a normal form of some Frobenius pullback $F_n|K = F^{p^n} {\cdot} K|K$ is known (see \cite[p.\,3]{HiSt22}).
-Recall that each Frobenius pullback $F_n|K$ is uniquely characterized by the property that $F_n$ is the only intermediate field of $F|K$ such that the extension $F|F_n$ is purely inseparable of degree $p^n$.
+The method also illustrates a general procedure to construct a normal form of a function field $F|K$ as soon as a normal form of some Frobenius pullback $F_n|K = F^{p^n} {\cdot} K|K$ is known (see \cite[p.\,281]{HiSt22}).
+Recall that each Frobenius pullback $F_n|K$ is characterized by the property that $F_n$ is the only intermediate field of $F|K$ such that the extension $F|F_n$ is purely inseparable of degree $p^n$.